Meadowlarke/Bibliography/Bibliography.md

 44: Example developments of that theme into different generas.

-46: Example developments from a more simple theme. #Z: Czerny says tha tthe simpler the subject the more free and more interesting the development.
+46: Example developments from a more simple theme.

 48: Impovising on a theme without melodic profile.